The 10 Best Backroads In Pennsylvania For A Long Scenic Drive

 What are the best roadside attractions in Pennsylvania?

-Still looking for things to do in Pennsylvania?
-How about a visit to The World’s Largest Pothole?
-You’ll find it at Archbald State Park, a tiny 150-acre state park.
+You’ll find it at Archbald State Park, a tiny, 150-acre state park.
 The pothole is 38 feet deep and 42 feet by 24 feet at its widest point.

 Are there any other scenic backroads to drive along in Pennsylvania?

-If you’ve only got a half of a day, embark on a two-hour drive along the Laurel Highlands Scenic Byway, which stretches through Fayette and Westmoreland Counties.
+A two-hour drive, this scenic byway stretches through Fayette and Westmoreland Counties.
 Stop by such towns as Ohiopyle, Ligonier, and Donegal.

 Are there other similar things to do in Pennsylvania when you have a free afternoon?